 - 1. Read thoroughly your course notes or the class notes (at least one time). - 2.
 Download the following reference: Phys.
 Rev. Lett.
 105, 266802 (2010). - 3.
 Read the paper carefully 4 times. - 4.
 Read the paper one more time.
 During this iteration try to answer the following questions: - a.
 What is the main deficiency of Kohn-Sham (KS) Density Functional Theory (DFT) that the paper aims to address? - b.
 How is the fundamental gap defined, explain? - c.
 According to the paper, how is the KS gap defined?
 Assuming we had the exact exchange-correlation functional, would the fundamental gap match the KS gap? - d.
 What is the difference between the KS approach and the generalized KS (GKS) approach? - e.
 Explain the difference between a hybrid functional and a screened-hybrid functional. - f.
-Why do hybrid functional work reasonably well for solids but fail for molecular systems? - g.
-Why do screened-hybrid functional work reasonably well for solids but fail for molecular systems? - h.
+Why do hybrid functionals work generally better in predicting bandgaps of solids than predicting HOMO-LUMO gaps of molecular systems? - g.
+Why do screened-hybrid functionals work generally better in predicting bandgaps of solids than predicting HOMO-LUMO gaps of molecular systems? - h.
 How is the optical gap defined?
 Why is it different from the fundamental gap? - i.
 What are range-separated hybrid functionals?
 How do they differ from full and screened hybrids? - j.
 What is the DFT version of Koopman's theorem?
 How does it differ from the case of HF theory? - k.
 Explain the logic behind Eq.
 (3).
 Why is Koopman's theorem violated in KS-DFT such that it has to be enforced in the GKS formalism? - 1.
 Will the electron affinity of the N-electron system and the ionization potential of the N+1 electron system be the same?
 Why? - m.
 Why do the authors choose to calculate the ionization potential of the N+1 electron system where they really should have calculated the electron affinity of the N-electron system? - n.
 Explain the logic behind Eq.
 (4).